ElijahLogan/EasyStreet/README.md

 # Easy Street

 Easy Street allows people to programmatically find apartments in Brooklyn via scraping and compiling apartments listings from Craigslist that match their search criteria.
-No digging through listings manually.Find what you need and be on EasyStreet.
+No digging through listings manually.
+Find what you need.
+Use EasyStreet.
 ## Run Locally

 Clone the project